Nico-Godoy/CenteR/Piepline_and_codes/README.rst

 - **PI_v14_DB_star.R**
    Using for the PCA the AGPM center an then to de-rotate and stack the frames the star location.

+- **Master_file.R**
-   The **Master_file.R** corresponds to an example of how to use the codes together, and the variables that must be specified for.
+   Corresponds to an example of how to use the codes together, and the variables that must be specified for.

 Requiriments: